Provable Tensor-Train Format Tensor Completion by Riemannian Optimization: Exact Recovery and Convergence Analysis

 \begin{lemma} Suppose the conditions of $\calT^{\ast}$ from Theorem \ref{thm:main} hold.
 For any absolute constant $C>0$, there exists an absolute constant $C_m>0$ depending only on $m$ such that if

 then with probability at least $1 - m\dmax^{-m}$, the output of Algorithm \ref{alg:init} satisfies

 \end{lemma}

-Based on Lemma~\ref{thm:init}, the output of Algorithm \ref{alg:init} indeed satisfies the initialization condition required by Lemma \ref{thm:localconvergence}.
+Therefore, the output of Algorithm \ref{alg:init} indeed satisfies the initialization condition required by Lemma \ref{thm:localconvergence}.
 If the tensor dimension is balanced $d_j\asymp d$ and $\nu, \kappa_0, \rmax =O(1)$, the sample size requirement for warm initialization matches, with a slightly better dependence on $\log \dmax$, that required by the algorithmic convergence of Lemma \ref{thm:localconvergence}.
 Thus our initialization method is valid requiring a nearly optimal sample size.